 Hearing loss at work is in the latter category.
 It’s hard to see the real costs and connections except in hindsight.
 But they’re still there.
 What is hearing loss at work really costing you?
 Let’s take a look.

 How Common Is Hearing Loss at Work?

-According to the Centers for Disease Control and Prevention , around 12% of people currently working have hearing trouble plus another 8% who have tinnitus, (ringing of the ears).
-4% of them have tinnitus that’s so bad that they can’t hear.
+According to studies, around 12% of people currently working have hearing trouble, plus another 8% who have tinnitus (ringing of the ears).
+Four percent of them have tinnitus that’s so bad that they can’t hear.

-The CDC estimates that 24% of this is due to exposure on the job.
-Despite efforts by the Occupational Safety & Health Administration (OSHA) to curb health hazards, 22 million workers are exposed to hazardous noise levels each year.
+Government agencies estimate that 24% of this is due to exposure on the job.
+Despite efforts by the government to curb health hazards, 22 million workers are exposed to hazardous noise levels each year.

 What Does Hearing Loss Cost You?